KDE/digikam-doc/post_processing/print_creator.rst

     The Print Wizard Page to Crop or Rotate Items

-The last page list all necessary tasks to render printing.
-If you select an image or a PDF file as target, a supplemental dialog will appear to customize the last options used by the print driver, and especially the place where the file must be generated.
+The last page lists all necessary tasks to render printing.
+If you select an image or a PDF file as target, a supplemental dialog will appear to customize the last options used by the print driver, and especially the place where the file is to be stored.

 .. figure:: images/print_creator_page5.webp
     :alt: